anarghya-das/Space-Invader/README.md

 For windows users, you can download the setup file [here](https://github.com/anarghya-das/Space-Invader/releases/download/1.1/Space.Invader-0.0.0-win32.msi) or look at the latest [release](https://github.com/anarghya-das/Space-Invader/releases).
 Install the game and go to the folder where you installed it and run **main.exe**.

-For Linux and Mac users, make sure you have python3 and pygame install (see [below](#contribution) for more details).
+For Linux and Mac users, make sure you have python3 and pygame install (see [Contribution](#contribution) for more details).
 Clone or download this repository as a zip file and then run the main.py file.

 ## Game Instructions